 Our internship/mentorship program has been our biggest success to date.
 Solutions, especially those that we designed to solve everyday problems in the region are a direct result of this program.
 Because of their experiences living these problems every day, their input in our solutions design processes has been invaluable.

 From your viewpoint, what are the major pitfalls in artificial intelligence and technology?

-The major pitfalls in artificial intelligence and technology from my perspective are more from the end users rather than with the technologies.
-These pitfalls can be classified in two major categories: Adaptability and End-users Readiness/Preparedness.
-In most cases, end users are driven by the hype of the technology rather than a full understanding of the functionalities and benefits the technology provide.
-As a result you see instances where decision making functions are delegated to AI right after deployment, long before the system has had the opportunity to learn and function in its environment.
+The major pitfalls in artificial intelligence and technology from my perspective are more from the end-users rather than with the technologies.
+These pitfalls can be classified into two major categories: Adaptability and End-users Readiness/Preparedness.
+In most cases, end-users are driven by the hype of the technology rather than a full understanding of the functionalities and benefits the technology provides.
+As a result, you see instances where decision-making functions are delegated to AI right after deployment, long before the system has had the opportunity to learn and function in its environment.
 Also, the lack of expertise and adequate training of a company’s ICT team to properly manage AI systems, interpret and utilize insights cannot be overemphasized.

 Statistics have shown that the world needs a minimum of 10 million jobs every year to drastically reduce the rate of unemployment.
 With the high rate of unemployment in Africa, what strategies can be implemented by the government to tackle this issue?

-Government should create an environment that encourages entrepreneurship and businesses.
+The government should create an environment that encourages entrepreneurship and businesses.
 Consequently, this stimulates job and human capital growth through businesses.
 African governments should aggressively source, encourage, and protect local innovation.
-Especially with the internet penetration across the African continent increasing, leading to the exposure of new technologies.
+Especially with internet penetration across the African continent increasing, leading to the exposure of new technologies.

 You are an inspiration to many as you have recorded major successes in the journey of your career.
 Do you have any advice to give to those looking to invest their skills and time in your line of business?